Article 1

 Article 37

 Using HBase Java Client API to implement table creation, insert, delete, Get query, full table scan, and range scan.
-Includes complete Maven dependencies and runnable code examples covering all common HBase operations.

 Article 38